ChrisJamesWilson/MIOLNIR/README.md

-The contained codes and their functions: stpars.py
+The contained codes and their functions:

+**stpars.py**
   - stpars uses the following required inputs:
     - n_ms = number of main sequence stars
     - n_rg = number of red giant stars
     - feh = iron abundance [Fe/H]
     - afe = [alpha/Fe]
     - age = age of the population (in Gyrs)

-  - stpars uses the folowing additional inputs:
+  - stpars uses the following additional inputs:
-    -
+    - logg_cn = stars with logg <= logg_cn
+    - fig = logical, whether you want the isochrone plotted or not
+    - iso = isochrone model used, currently supports DARTMOUTH or PADOVA stpars.py